5 Lesser-Known Villages in Southern France Worth Visiting (Without the Crowds)

 Getting to Saorge can be a bit of an adventure, but it’s totally worth it.
 Take a train from Nice to Breil-sur-Roya (about 1 hour), and from there, it’s a short bus ride or a 15-minute taxi ride to Saorge.
 If you’re traveling by car, the drive from Nice to Saorge takes about 1.5 hours, winding through beautiful mountain roads and offering plenty of photo opportunities along the way.

-Lagrasse: A Medieval Village by the River
+Lagrasse, Aude: A Small Medieval Village by the Orbieu River Near Carcassonne

 Start your morning with a visit to Le Café de la Place, a relaxed café in the village square.
 This spot is perfect for grabbing a coffee and sitting outside while taking in the view of the square.
-The vibe is calm and unhurried, with locals stopping by to chat and go about their day.
+The vibe is calm, with locals stopping by to chat and go about their day.
 There’s no rush here, just the opportunity to sip your coffee and watch the village slowly wake up.
 It’s one of those places where you can easily lose track of time, and that’s exactly what makes it so special.

 A local gem you don’t want to miss is L’Abbaye de Lagrasse.
 Not only is it a historical site worth exploring, but it also offers wine tastings that highlight some of the best wines from the nearby Corbières region.
 The abbey’s peaceful, almost meditative atmosphere makes it the perfect spot for a quiet afternoon.
 Pair your wine with some local cheese and freshly baked bread, and you’ve got the simplest and most enjoyable way to experience Lagrasse’s true flavors.
 There’s something about sitting in the abbey’s courtyard with a glass of wine, surrounded by history, that just feels right.
 It’s a must-do for anyone who appreciates a relaxed vibe and great local products.